toitware/web-gatsby-template/README.md

 The version of `node` must be >= v12.16.1, i.e. the version of node that comes with yarn is not the latest.

+> To be able to `yarn install` in this repository, make sure to [authenticate with the GitHub registry](https://docs.github.com/en/packages/guides/configuring-npm-for-use-with-github-packages#authenticating-to-github-packages).

 ## Linting and imports in VS Code

 - Add the ESLint extension to VS Code to get linting directly in the code. https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint.